tytydraco/yessleep/out/They_imprisoned_something_terrifying_in_the_arctic.md

 “Not for six years.”

 “Suit yourself.”
-He lights it up and takes a deep drag.
-For the first time, I notice the dark bags beneath his eyes, the lines infesting his cheeks, his forehead.
+He lights it up and takes a drag.
+For the first time, I notice the dark bags beneath his eyes, the deep lines infesting his cheeks, his forehead.
 Raens looks like a man at the end of his rope.
 Exhausted.

 “Never used to smoke,” he tells me, pocketing his lighter.
-“Bad habit with no real upsides, but then I got posted here and it was like I needed something– anything to look forward to.”
+“Bad habit with no real upsides, but then I got posted here and it was like I needed something, anything to look forward to.”
 He breathes out a plume, shaking his head.
 “Cigarettes became my breath of fresh air.
 Ain’t that funny?”

-“A little.
-So, that’s it then?
+“So, that’s it then?
 You and I are stuck out here guarding some… mad scientist?”

-“We’re not here to guard shit.
+“We’re not here to guard anybody.
 We’re contingencies.”

 “For what?”

 “Subject 21.
-If it escapes, we do our best to slow it down and buy time.
-Then we die.”
+If it escapes, we do our best to slow it down and buy time."

+"Then what?"

+Raens shrugs.
+"Reckon we just die."

 I open my mouth, but the words are still trying to catch up to the conversation.
 “Hold on.
 What's Subject 21?”